Urban logistics and smart cities: Climate analysis of Cologne and the climate emergency – Image: S.Borisov|Shutterstock.com

 Significant contribution to CO2 reduction

-“KölnKlimaAktiv 2022” contributes to reducing greenhouse gases by around 11,678 tons per year.
-Given the need to save around 3.9 million tonnes of CO2 annually by 2030, it is clear that the program is making a modest contribution.
+“Cologne Climate Active 2022” contributes to reducing greenhouse gases by approximately 11,678 tons per year.
+Given the need to save around 3.9 million tons of CO2 annually by 2030, it is clear that the program makes a modest contribution.
 Further ambitious activities are required due to limited municipal capacity.
-Achieving climate protection goals and limiting global warming require joint efforts that motivate various actors and set processes in motion.
+Achieving climate protection goals and limiting global warming requires joint efforts that motivate various stakeholders and set processes in motion.

 Energy-efficient renovation and sustainable mobility

-The “Energy Efficient Renovation” area focuses on increasing renovation rates and reducing energy consumption in buildings.
-This includes reducing electricity consumption in households and the commercial sector while increasing efficiency.
+The "Energy-Efficient Renovation" sector focuses on increasing renovation rates and reducing energy consumption in buildings.
+This includes lowering electricity consumption in households and the commercial sector while simultaneously increasing efficiency.
 The program also promotes climate-friendly electricity generation through photovoltaics.
 The mobility sector emphasizes a resource-efficient lifestyle to achieve ambitious climate goals.
-The focus is on communication and incentives for sustainable mobility behavior.
+Communication and incentives for sustainable mobility behavior are key priorities.

-“KölnKlimaAktiv 2022” impressively shows Cologne’s determination to advance climate protection.
-The variety of measures and the focus on sustainable mobility, energy efficiency and renewable energies help to support the city on the way to a climate-friendly future.
-The coordinated efforts of government, companies and citizens are essential to achieve the goals set and to leave a livable environment for future generations.
+“Cologne Climate Action 2022” impressively demonstrates Cologne’s determination to advance climate protection.
+The wide range of measures and the focus on sustainable mobility, energy efficiency, and renewable energies contribute to supporting the city on its path to a climate-friendly future.
+The coordinated efforts of the government, businesses, and citizens are essential to achieving the set goals and leaving a livable environment for future generations.

 Sustainable Urban Mobility Plan (SUMP): Cologne's vision for green mobility